kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 A spend is a payment from a user to an app (e.g. to purchase something).

+## Solana

+The blockchain on which the Kin 4 token is stored and transacted.

 ## Test Environment

 The environment that should be used by developers to test their integration of Kin/the SDKs.
 It interacts with a test version of the blockchain.
 Developers can create accounts and execute transactions freely using this environment.

+## Token Account

+An account that holds token balances.
+On Solana, a wallet can own multiple token accounts, which may have different addresses from the owner wallet.
+Kin 4 is a token on Solana, so Kin 4 balances are held in token accounts.

 ## Transaction